Thanksgiving with The Menagerie

 Hello My Friend.

 The following letter is, in part, a repeat of last Thanksgiving.
 Why?
 Well, first off, the dogs are adorable.
-And second, along with the joy I hope you experience, Holiday stress is likely to be at an all-time high following the outcome of the US Presidential election.
+And second, along with the joy I hope you experience, stress and anxiety are likely to be at an all-time high this Holiday season.
+So many unfortunate changes and unanswered concerns have been created in and around life in the US - financial, familial, environmental, social, and legal.
+Many of us are truly overwhelmed, and the craziness is real.
+Let’s each do our part to calm the chaos as we gather with family, friends, and neighbors.

 Holidays.